Ragnar Lodbrok: Icelandic sagas

 A warrior with shaggy breeches, killing a beast, on one of the Torslunda plates.
 The man has been identified with Ragnar Lodbrok in an early Swedish version of the legend (Schück).
 More recently, it has been interpreted as showing a Germanic initiation ritual in which shaggy trousers played a role and which may subsequently have contributed to the legend of Ragnar Lodbrok.

 According to the Tale of Ragnar Lodbrok, Tale of Ragnar's Sons, Heimskringla, Hervarar saga ok Heiðreks, Sögubrot af nokkrum fornkonungum, and many other Icelandic sources, Ragnar was the son of the king of Sweden Sigurd Ring.
-Nearly all of the sagas agree that the Danish king Randver was Sigurd's father, with the Hervarar saga citing his wife as Åsa, the daughter of King Harald of the Red Moustache from Norway.
+When Sigurd Ring's parentage is given in a saga, his father is identified as Randver, who in Hervarar saga is called a king of Denmark whose wife was Åsa, the daughter of King Harald of the Red Moustache from Norway.
+According to Sögubrot and the Lay of Hyndla, Randver was the son of Ráðbarðr the king of Garðaríki.
 The accounts further tell that Randver was a grandson of the legendary Scandinavian king Ivar Vidfamne by his daughter Aud (whom the Hervarar saga calls Alfhild).
 After the death of King Ivar Vidfamne, Aud's eldest son by the Danish king Hrœrekr Ringslinger, Harald, conquered all of his grandfather's territory and became known as Harald Wartooth.
 Harald's nephew Sigurd Ring became the chief king of Sweden after Randver's death (Denmark according to the Hervarar saga), presumably as the subking of Harald.
 Sigurd and Harald fought the Battle of the Brávellir (Bråvalla) on the plains of Östergötland, where Harald and many of his men died.
 Sigurd then ruled Sweden and Denmark (being sometimes identified with a Danish king Sigfred who ruled from about 770 until his death prior to 804).
 He sired a son with the princess Alfhild of the petty kingdom of Álfheimr, Ragnar Lodbrok, who succeeded him.
 Eysteinn Beli, who according to the Hervarar Saga was Harald Wartooth's son, ruled Sweden sometime after Sigurd until he was slain by the sons of Ragnar and Aslaug.

 In their accounts of his reign, the fornaldarsǫgur (Legendary sagas, or sagas of Scandinavian prehistory), tell more about Ragnar's marriages than about feats of warfare.
-In the Saga of Ragnar Lothbrok, Ragnar is introduced by introducing his alleged father who was Sigurd Ring that according to the Saga, ruled over Denmark.
+In the Saga of Ragnar Lothbrok, Ragnar is introduced by introducing his alleged father Sigurd Ring who, according to the Saga, ruled over Denmark.
 In the Saga, Ragnar is Introduced as a big man, handsome and well-provided with wisdom.
 He was good to his men and cruel to his enemies.
 Ragnar's first account in the saga was to assemble an army, a fleet of ships, becoming a great warrior and slaying a dragon in the Norse lands of Götaland.